Pizza Dough Baker’s Percentage

 - It allows easy conversion into pounds, ounces, kilograms, or grams.

-- Since each ingredient is weighed, it enables us to work with precision using only one unit of measure.
+- Since each ingredient is weighed, we can work with precision using only one unit of measure.

 - And last, it allows bakers to share a common language.